1and1/Troilus/README.md

 ##Batching
-Non conditional mutating operations (insert, update, delete) can be executed in a batched manner by combining it with another mutating operation.
+Non if-conditional mutating operations (insert, update, delete) can be executed in a batched manner by combining it with another mutating operation.
 This is provided by the `combinedWith(...)` method.
 ``` java
 Batchable deletion = hotelsDao.deleteWithKey("id", "BUP932432");